xmonader/dotman/README.md

 So we have here a directory named i3 in the very top `indicates APP_NAME` and under it a tree of config paths.
 Here it means `config` file is supposed to be linked under `.config/i3/config` related to the home directory.

 ## Why?
-I used to use stow, and for some reason it stopped working okay with me, and it wasn't much to rewrite my own.
+I used to use stow, and for some reason it stopped working correctly, and I really didn't want to spend time reading perl code :(